ESGF/esgf-user-support/docs/user_guide.rst

     will generate a script for download of all surface temperature files for experiment decadal2000 across all CMIP5 models.

-    The blanks in the category name (facet name) you may know from the CoG surface, for example in "Time Frequency", have to be replaced by underscores:
+    The blanks in the category name (facet name) you may know from the ESGF portal surface, for example in "Time Frequency", have to be replaced by underscores:

     http://esgf-data.dkrz.de/esg-search/wget?project=CMIP5&experiment=decadal2000&variable=tas&time_frequency=day